ColetteThomson/famous-quotes-quiz/README.md

 * **Image on Home Page:** <br>
 *Issue*: The image on the home page (popcorn) demonstrated continual layout problems on Firefox, and produced a low result in the lighthouse report - in spite of several different images being tried and tested for compatibility and website responsiveness.<br>
 *Resolution*: this was resolved through the calling of three different images (sized according to device type) via CSS using the 'content: url()' option.
+* An attempt was made to add aria-labels to the website buttons and links, but this was abandoned when the 'performance' section of the lighthouse reports, dropped dramatically into the 'low orange' values.

 ### Code Validation
 * All five HTML pages were run through the [W3C Markup Validation Service](https://validator.w3.org/) and showed no errors.
 The following web pages were checked: index.html (home page); actor_quotes_quiz.html; movie_quotes_quiz.html; terms_of_service.html; contact_us.html.